somebeaver/Lowrider.js/README.md

 be created.
 Typically, this is done by simply inserting it into the DOM, and doing so will trigger the rendering process.

-Elements can be inserted naked, with attributes, and inner HTML.
-When an Element is inserted with innerHTML, Lowrider.js assumed it is being loaded with cached content, and the **build** event will **not** trigger.
+Elements can be inserted naked, with attributes, and/or with inner HTML.
+When an Element is inserted with inner HTML, Lowrider.js assumes it is being loaded with cached content, and the **build** event will **not** trigger.

 One drawback with creating Elements this way is that attributes can only hold a